angband/angband/docs/command.rst

 Inscribe an object (``{``)
   This command inscribes a string on an object.
 The inscription is displayed inside curly braces after the object description.
-The inscription is limited to the particular object (or pile) and is not automatically transferred to all similar objects.
+The inscription is limited to the particular object (or stack) and is not automatically transferred to all similar objects.
 Under certain circumstances, Angband will display "fake" inscriptions on certain objects ('tried', 'empty') when appropriate.
 These "fake" inscriptions